mariomui/_dataview-views-and-macros/_experiments/~wip_view-for-providing-sampled-todos.md

 ## About

-This [[Partial-dataview,vis-Noteshippo]] is a prototype.
+This [[Partial-dataview,vis-Noteshippo,]] is a prototype.
 The goal is to provide a sample set of todos for dashboard use.

 ### Log
 * v0.0.2